 320 SOCIOLOGICAL RESEARCH.
-S. An intensive review of the research process as applied to the study of theoretical problems in social science.
+F and S. An intensive review of the research process as applied to the study of theoretical problems in social science.
 Provides instruction and direction to the student as he formulates sociological hypotheses, constructs a research design to test them, collects and analyzes the data.
-Prerequisites: at least two courses in sociology beyond 203 and Psychology 250.
-Mr. Rottman, Mr. Smit.
+Prerequisites: at least two courses in sociology beyond 203.
+250 is recommended.
+Mr. De Jong.

 390 INDEPENDENT STUDY.
 I. Prerequisite: permission of the chairman and of the instructor.
-Mr. Holstege.
+Staff.